-1. The student will qualify, with a score of 80% or higher, utilizing the P.O.S.T. approved handgun tactical course and with a maximum of three formal attempts.
+- 1. The student will pass the P.O.S.T. approved handgun qualification course. - 2.
+The student will be allowed a maximum of three formal attempts to pass the course.

 Materials Needed: 1 to 4 ratio of instructor to students (not 1:1 as in tactical training), timing device, signaling device.
 This ratio shall not include the instructor running the range exercise.
 Student needs: Firearm, duty gear, reloading device, eye/ear protection.